ttomasz/yet-another-nyc-taxi-data-processing/README.md

 Raw data downloaded using "wget" with -i and -P flags using list of files from aforementioned repo: https://github.com/toddwschneider/nyc-taxi-data/blob/master/setup_files/raw_data_urls.txt

 ## Structure
+Folder _src_ contains Python scripts.
+Watch out as I was pretty aggresive with removing rows due to bad or missing data (eg. I seriously doubt that someone would ride a taxi for 4 hours to travel 0,5 mile and pay 5$ for that.)

 Description of files:
-- helper_objects.py - some helper functions as well as definitions of parameters for various files since the schema changed over time
+- src/helper_objects.py - some helper functions as well as definitions of parameters for various files since the schema changed over time
-- data_processing.py - main functions for processing data (uses helper_objects.py as dependency)
+- src/data_processing.py - main functions for processing data
+- src/data_cleaning.py - contains functions that clean/transform data
+- src/data_export.py - functions that save DataFrame as Parquet file, end-to-end functions that will take path of the file, process data, and save results as parquet file
-- lookup - folder with lookup data for taxi zones in New York City, there is shapefile with geometries and csv file with mappings (id:name), attaching here for easier setup
+- lookup/ - folder with lookup data for taxi zones in New York City, there is the shapefile with geometries and the csv file with mappings (id:name), attaching here for easier setup
 - taxi-eda.ipynb - jupyter notebook with leftover pieces of code I used to analyze the data in no particular order, uploaded it to repo should I want to modify something in the process as notebooks make it easier to iterate
 - zones.geojson - I converted shapefile from the lookup data to geojson using geopandas to be able to render the data in jupyter lab for testing
-- athena_ddl.sql - example of athena script to create table out of the files stored in s3, for compatilibty some fields have unoptimal data types (dates as string, ids as float), once the table is created another table can be created with values cast to the right types
+- athena_ddl.sql - example of athena script to create table out of the files stored in s3, for compatibility some fields have unoptimal data types (dates as string, ids as float), once the table is created another table can be created with values cast to the right types

 ## Requirements
 Using virtual environment is highly recommended.